jeffozozo/CS3005-Robot-Starter/RobotWarz_spec.md

         10. if the robot returns false, call this_robot->get_move_direction and handle the move request (see Movement below).
 Do NOT call get_move_direction if you handled a shot case.
 The robots only get one action, move or shoot.
         11. log the results - print them if watching live
         12. if watching live, sleep for a second
-        13. increment the round number finish this loop.
+        13. increment the round number, finish this loop.

 **Arena Radar Scan**